How to Access Twitter in China (Updated June 2021)

 Top VPN services for use in China

-One of the top VPN services for use in China is NordVPN, which has an enormous number of servers to choose from as well as Double VPN tunneling and AES 256-bit encryptions.
+One of the top VPN services for use in China is ExpressVPN, which has an enormous number of servers to choose from as well as Double VPN tunneling and AES 256-bit encryptions.

 IPVanish also has a huge range of servers, more than 1,000, and boasts unlimited bandwidth.